russellsamora/scrollama/README.md

 ### Tips

+* Always call `scrollama.resize()` after a window resize event to ensure scroll triggers update with new dimensions.
 * Avoid using `viewport height` (vh) in your CSS because scrolling up and down constantly triggers vh to change, which will also trigger a window resize.

 ### To do